Abdikarim1999/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Today we are learning about C-Function and nested loops
+Today we are learning about nested loops.